arianfarokhmid/terraform-esxi/README.md

-how to create vm with terraform for esxi?
+how to create vm with terraform for vSphere?

-this repository is just a simple terraform example with all necessary files and variables for vsphere Vcenter esxi to create and manage vms. for more informations please check this link : https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs
+This repository is just a simple terraform example with all necessary files and variables for vsphere Vcenter to create and manage VMs. for more informations please check this link : https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs.

-for fisrt step you need to create a vm template in your local vsphere and then create a cluster for it.
+For fisrt step you need to create a vm template in your local vsphere and then create a cluster for it.